si/11ty/posts/aside/2012/reasons-to-be-creative.md

 [![](images/Reasons-to-be-Creative.png "Reasons to be Creative")](http://www.reasonstobecreative.com/)

-[Reasons to be Creative](http://www.reasonstobecreative.com/)Â â€“ a 3-day conference in Brighton â€“ has one the most impressive speaker line-ups I've seen for a while.
+[Reasons to be Creative](http://www.reasonstobecreative.com/) "“ a 3-day conference in Brighton "“ has one the most impressive speaker line-ups I've seen for a while.

 It's fantastic to see a healthy split between male and female speakers and from such a diverse background of topics as well.